Matt Ryan Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- Ryan averaged 288.5 passing yards per game in 11 matchups against the Saints, 58.0 yards more than his over/under for Sunday.
+- Ryan averages 288.5 passing yards per game in 11 matchups against the Saints, 57.0 more yards than his over/under in Sunday's game.

-- Ryan recorded one touchdown pass 10 times and multiple TDs seven times against the Saints.
+- Ryan threw a touchdown pass 10 times and multiple TDS seven times over seven of those games against the Saints.

 - Note: Ryan's stats vs. Saints date back to 2016.